Editor’s Note: This article was updated on 4/4/18 to reflect the latest interest rate information as well as a $200 new customer bonus.

 One other perk of these loans is that they are all fixed rate.
 Though we will see the rates are a little higher than those offered by their competitors, borrowers with fixed rate loans can be assured that their interest rate will never go up.

 Perhaps the biggest disadvantage to iHelp is the interest rates.
-The lowest possible interest rate that someone can get 3.77% APR, and the lowest fixed-rate loan is 4.75%.
-These rates are significantly higher than the lowest rates offered by many other student loan refinancing companies.
+The lowest possible interest rate that someone can get 4.48% APR.
+The rates offered are significantly higher than the lowest rates offered by many other student loan refinancing companies.

 The final major disadvantage with these loans is that the maximum repayment term is only 15 years for the fixed-rate loans.
 For many, having their loans paid off in that amount of time would be a dream come true, but it just isn’t feasible.
 While longer repayment terms do mean more interest paid in the long run, shorter repayment means higher monthly bills. iHelp does offer a 20 year loan, but only as a variable-rate loan.
 Given how much the market can change over 20 years, borrowers will likely be better off by locking in a fixed-rate loan if they intend to take 20 years to repay their debt.